italovalcy/ndn-tutorial/exercises/2-ndn-greetings/README.md

 ![output-exer2-step3.png](../../images/output-exer2-step3.png)

-   From the output above, we can see that the application is sending greetings interest, but we also see other interesting aspects:
+   From the output above, we can see that the application is sending greetings interest, and we also see other interesting aspects:
    - As we just mentioned, upon receiving the hello interest (OnHelloInterest) each node will send a greetings interest using the same naming prefix learned from the neighbor (SendGreetingsInterest)